350 Legend SBR – How I’m loading It – Testing NOE 183 GC “Taco’s”? – Explosive Results!!!?

 The 350 Legend Eats Taco’s!

-If y’all haven’t seen the unlimited humor of Uncle Jim on his channel, your defiantly missing out.
-Well he sent a huge assortment of bullets to feed this SBR.
+If y’all haven’t seen the unlimited humor of Uncle Jim on his channel, you’re defiantly missing out.
+Well, he sent a huge assortment of bullets to feed this SBR.
 In this test I’m going to see how well an NOE 360-183 GC bullet feeds and shoots.

 The Rifle Build…

 Davidson Defense branded (Aero Precision) Upper and Handguard.
 Slick sided

 Unknown Ebay 5/8×24 30 cal Muzzle brake reamed to 45 cal